danielnechtan/www.nechtan.io/src/articles/openbsd_minimalist_desktop.md

 [![OpenBSD+cwm+xterm+tmux](newdesktop.jpg)](newdesktop.jpg)

-Grab install71.img from https://cdn.openbsd.org/pub/OpenBSD/7.1/ and write it to a USB dongle.
+Grab install71.img from https://cdn.openbsd.org/pub/OpenBSD/7.1/amd64/ and write it to a USB flash disk.
 On a Unix-like operating system dd can be used to accomplish this:

     dd if=install71.img of=/dev/sdb bs=1M conv=fsync